cyberlibrarian/cyberlibrarian.github.io/_pages/detection-engineering-notes.md

 ## What is Detection Engineering?

+*Detection Engineering* is the populized term to describe the practice of designing, developing, and maintaining systems for the detection of cyber threats.
+It is a not a discipline of Engineering as defined by many regulatory bodies, but a term populized through wide-accepted usage in cybersecurity.
+It is used to distinguish between the roles of *Threat Intelligence* and *Incident Response* in *Security Operations*.
+The specific definition varies, but the term itself is now widely used.

+Some perspectives on how to define Detection Engineering:

 > Detection engineering is the process of identifying threats before they can do significant damage.
 Detection engineering is about creating a culture, as well as a process of developing, evolving, and tuning detections to defend against current threats. -- CrowdStrike

 > Detection engineering transforms information about threats into detections....
 Detection engineering transforms an idea of how to detect a specific condition or activity into a concrete description of how to detect it. -- Florian Roth